A25M3/castify/README.md

 # 🚀 Castify - Next-Gen Video Streaming Platform

-**Castify** is a futuristic, Twitch-inspired video streaming platform built with **React.js** and **Tailwind CSS**.
+**Castify** is a futuristic video streaming platform built with **React.js** and **Tailwind CSS**.
 It delivers a sleek, modern, and highly interactive experience designed to simulate a real-world streaming service.
 From live streams and chat to channel customization and analytics, Castify is built as a premium product ready to scale.

 ---